Jason-Skillman/Scene-Fader-Manager/README.md

 ![unity_package_manager_git_with_url](Documentation~/images/unity_package_manager_git_with_url.png))

 Click `Add` and the package will be installed in your project.

----
-**NOTE:** Unity 2019.2 or lower

-Other ways to install the package
-1. To install the package in an earler version of Unity you can clone this git into your project's `Packages` folder.
-1. Another alternative would be to download the package and in the `Package Manager` click on `Add package from disk...` and select the package's root folder.

----

 ## How to setup
 You can create the manager by going to `Create/Scene Fader/Scene Fader Manager` in the `Hierarchy` window.
 Only one manager should exist at any given time.